Mergifyio/daiquiri/doc/source/index.rst

 Python warning support
 ----------------------

-The Python `warnings` module is sometimes used by applications and library to emit warnings.
+The Python `warnings` module is sometimes used by applications and libraries to emit warnings.
 By default, they are printed on `stderr`.
 Daiquiri overrides this by default and log warnings to the `py.warnings` logger.